The Very BEST Baked French Onion Soup

-This rich broth-based soup is topped with a cheesy crust that you will guard with your spoon…or knife.
+This rich broth-based Classic French Onion Soup recipe is topped with a cheesy crust that you will guard with your spoon…or knife.
 No sharing allowed.
+Hearty and comforting, this easy onion soup makes a regular appearance on our table.

 At some restaurants….if their French Onion Soup is not baked….it is not topped with cheese and stuffed under the broiler.
 That version is missing the most defining part of the soup for me.
 HOW can someone skip cheese?
-Doesn’t the entire population live to put cheese on everything?
+Doesn’t the entire population live to put cheese on everything every single chance they get?
+Doesn’t everyone like melty, gooey cheese?

 So, the moral of the story is….if you order this soup in a restaurant and it doesn’t state that it is baked….ask.
 Ask if it’s blanketed with a thick layer of cheese and baked in the oven to an oozey goodness that makes it difficult to eat….because that’s what makes it amazing.